-- through the Whistleblowing Hotline accessible by typing in the following url: wb.ysl.com; - through the recorded voice message system, available on the Whistleblowing Hotline; - at the request of the Reporting Party, orally through a face-to-face meeting with the Whistleblowing Committee, which can be requested through the Whistleblowing Hotline, and must be scheduled within a period of 20 business days following his/her request.
+- through the Whistleblowing Hotline accessible by typing in the following url: wb.ysl.com; - through the recorded voice message system, available on the Whistleblowing Hotline; - at the request of the Reporting Party, orally through a face-to-face meeting with the individual(s) responsible to handle the Alert pursuant to section 6 below, which can be requested through the Whistleblowing Hotline, and must be scheduled within a period of 20 business days following his/her request.
 Full confidentiality of the meeting will be ensured.